 Several manufacturers produce poles.
 The market leader is Leki, a German company.
 Others include: Komperdell, Exel, SkiWalk, Exerstrider, and Swix.
 Asian companies also mass-market generally inferior poles.
 A good company will warrant the poles for life.
 Quality poles are not cheap and can range from over $100 to $150.

 Nordic Walking is mainstream in Western Europe.
 Norway, Sweden, Demark, Germany, Austria, Switzerland, Hungary and other countries have adopted Nordic Walking as a fitness routine.
-Groups ATGT 2can be seen going around parks together or even inside shopping malls before the open.
+Groups can be seen going around parks together or even inside shopping malls before the open.
 Some estimates claim that over 8 million people in Europe do Nordic Walking.
 This fitness activity is emerging in the USA with instruction offered by several sources.
 The American Nordic Walking Association, the Association of Nordic Walkers, International Nordic Walking Federation and several others promote the activity.
 Several independent consultants and of course, Rick Deutsch, teach classes in their area.